 Do I Have To Bet In $100 Amounts?

 Although the examples from above are in $100 increments, you don’t actually have to bet those exact amounts.
 That’s just how the odds are set up so that everyone is on the same page.
 With a quick glance at the numbers, you can tell who is the favorite, who is the underdog and what type of payout you can expect on each.
 You’re free to bet $5, $500 or whatever amount fits your budget.
-If you want to find out the specific betting limits for each option, browse through the betting sites rating guide in order to find the best bet that better fits your minimum and maximum limits.
+Some sportsbooks, sportsbook apps and online sportsbooks have minimum amounts to bet or win.
+You should consult the rules of the sportsbook of your choice.
+You may want to research mutliple sportsbook to find the one the best fits you.

 The Favorite And The Underdog